tusharm/trailya-app/PRIVACY.md

 Trailya is a free and open-source mobile app with a strong privacy focus.

+- It makes current list of COVID exposure sites easily accessible.
-It records user locations to determine if they have been to an exposure site in the past.
-Locations are stored locally and never shared outside device boundaries.
+- It determines if users have been to one of the sites in the past.
+To this end, it records user's geolocations which are stored locally and never shared outside device boundaries.
 Furthermore, past locations are deleted after 2 weeks, since they are not relevant from contact tracing perspective.

 The official Privacy Policy is available below.